FAIMS/burial-mounds-web/README.md

 ### Adding Additional Stylesheet or Javascript

-For users that wish to customize the styling and behavior of their website by adding additional stylesheet or Javascript, please refer to the [additional additional javascript or stylesheet document](adding-additional-javascript-or-stylesheet.md) for more information.
+For users that wish to customise the styling and behavior of their website by adding additional stylesheet or Javascript, please refer to the [additional additional javascript or stylesheet document](adding-additional-javascript-or-stylesheet.md) for more information.

 [Back to TOC](#table-of-contents)

 ### Search Functionality

-The current search function allows the user to search records by `title` and `record_id` variables.
+The current search function allows the user to search `records` by `title` and `record_id` variables.
 If users wish to customize their search, please read this [tutorial](https://learn.cloudcannon.com/jekyll/jekyll-search-using-lunr-js/) which is used as the starting point to implement searching in this project.

 - *pages/search.md* is the file which contains the search data.
 - *assets/js/search.js* is the file which contains the Javascript logic to perform the search.